udoprog/musli/benchmarks/index.md

 #### Full features sizes

+These frameworks provide a fair comparison against Müsli on various areas since they support the same set of features in what types of data they can represent.

 | **framework** | `primitives` | `primpacked` | `large` | `allocated` | `medium_enum` |
 | - | - | - | - | - | - |
 | `musli_descriptive` | <a title="samples: 500, min: 154, max: 164, stddev: 1.5621574824581534">159.89 ± 1.56</a> | <a title="samples: 500, min: 161, max: 170, stddev: 1.5612764008976794">165.80 ± 1.56</a> | <a title="samples: 10, min: 22219, max: 66506, stddev: 11024.160833823134">49227.10 ± 11024.16</a> | <a title="samples: 100, min: 361, max: 948, stddev: 114.7006761096028">647.93 ± 114.70</a> | <a title="samples: 4000, min: 4, max: 191, stddev: 64.94385785767209">53.81 ± 64.94</a> |